ebarylko/cmpt-276/finite-state-diagram.md

 release version, priority, and other information.
-Once it has been decided that the issue will be worked on in the next iteration, it is now in TODO as it is moved to the list of issues to work on
+Once it has been decided that the issue will be worked on in the next iteration, it is now in TODO as it is moved to the list of issues to work on.

 However, the scope of the issue may be too large and